JinmiaoChenLab/SpatialGlue_tutorials/docs/source/Installation.rst

 .. code-block:: python

-   - Open a terminal or command prompt.
+   - Open a terminal or command prompt

    - Run the following command: 'pip install SpatialGlue'